rushilsrivastava/image_search/README.md

 # image-scrapers
-Image Scrappers built for scraping Bing and Google images + metadata.
+Image Scrapers built for scraping/downloading Bing and Google images + metadata.
 Bing works with Python 3 and Google works with Python 2 and 3.
+You can use this script to download images that Bing and Google return in search queries.

 Both the scrapers will save to their own folders under a global folder called `dataset`.

 ## How to Use

-### Google:
+### Google Image Scraper/Downloader:

 [![Build Status](https://travis-ci.org/rushilsrivastava/image-scrapers.svg?branch=master)](https://travis-ci.org/rushilsrivastava/image-scrapers)